-In the Project tool window, right-click the directory where you want to create the pageflow definition file, for example, WEB-INF directory, choose on the context menu, and specify the file name.
+In the Project tool window, right-click the directory where you want to create the pageflow definition file, for example, WEB-INF directory, choose from the context menu, and specify the filename.
 IntelliJ IDEA creates pageflow definition stub xml file, and opens it in a separate tab in the editor.

 Click the Designer tab of the pageflow definition file.

 Click the desired button in the toolbox of the Designer, and drag it to the Designer area.
 Add other nodes, and change their names as required.
 This way you can create start and end state, pages, decisions, and process states.